bf4/slackup/README.md

 | name (required) | the team name. e.g. `some-team` in `some-team.slackup.com`.
 Is used as backup directory name for the team.
 | nickname (optional) | a nickname.
 When present, overrides `name` as the backup directory name for the team.
 | token (required) | https://api.slack.com/custom-integrations/legacy-tokens
+| channels (optional) | array of whitelisted channels to include.
+Default is to include all
+| groups (optional) | array of whitelisted groups to include.
+Default is to include all
+| users (optional) | boolean whether to write out users
+| stars (optional) | boolean whether to write out stars
+| ims (optional) | boolean whether to write out ims

 e.g.